Cardwell Reforms: Background

 On 2 August 1870, Parliament voted for 20,000 additional men for the army and two million pounds on a vote of credit.
 This was followed by one of the most successful military pamphlets to appear in all Victorian England, titled The Battle of Dorking.
-Written by Colonel (later General) Sir George Chesney, head of the Indian Civil Engineering College, it raised the idea that, despite the acts of Parliament during the previous year in regard to the military, Britain faced the possibility of a German invasion.
+Written by Colonel (later General) Sir George Tomkyns Chesney, head of the Indian Civil Engineering College, it raised the idea that, despite the acts of Parliament during the previous year in regard to the military, Britain faced the possibility of a German invasion.

 Cardwell, protégé of Gladstone and Secretary of State for War since 1868, was determined not merely to increase the British military but to reform it as well.
 Both were to be an uphill battle, but the need was great.
 Even the hard lessons of the Crimea had been dismissed, ignored or forgotten by this time, leaving critical needs unmet.

 As R. C. K. Ensor wrote about that era:

 If ... [any] criticism had made headway, it was that England had no notion of the art of war.
 British officers were expected to be gentlemen and sportsmen; but outside the barrack-yard they were ... 'entirely wanting in military knowledge'.
 The lack of it was deemed no drawback, since Marlborough's and Wellington's officers got along without it.
-Only the rise of the Prussian military...availed to shake this complacency."
+Only the rise of the Prussian military ... availed to shake this complacency."